 Regulators will need to ensure that the EMMP is both deliverable and enforceable, so to ensure this they are expected to make the development and agreement of a detailed EMMP a condition of consent;

 The Applicant will use the outline EMMP (this document) as the basis for development of a detailed EMMP post consent.
-That detailed EMMP will be a live document and will continue be developed, revised and adaptively managed throughout the life of the Project;
+That detailed EMMP will be a live document and will continue be developed, revised and adaptively managed throughout the life of the Project.
+Any revision to the document will need to be approved by the regulator before implementation.;

-The Applicant, in consultation with Regulators, will agree the appointment of an Advisory Group, with an Independent Chair, to advise the Applicant and Regulators during implementation of the EMMP (as described in Section 3 of this document);
+The Applicant, will seek to appoint an Advisory Group, with an Independent Chair, to advise the Applicant during implementation of the EMMP (as described in Section 3 of this document);

-The Advisory Group will generate advice to the Applicant and Regulators during implementation of the EMMP regarding the level of deployment and mitigation that is appropriate to ensure no adverse effect on Natura 2000 site integrity;
+The Advisory Group will generate advice to the Applicant during implementation of the EMMP regarding the level of deployment and mitigation that is appropriate to ensure no adverse effect on Natura 2000 site integrity;

 Regulators may choose to engage actively with the operation of the Advisory Group or to maintain an ‘arm’s length’ approach.
 Active engagement would reduce timeframes for communication and reporting but would need to be done in a way that maintained clear independence, perhaps through observer status.
-Examples from other projects where the Regulator has actively engaged are provided in Appendices 1 and 2.

 It is considered that the Regulators involvement with the Advisory Group is expected to be in line with NRW’s published on line advice titled (NRW, 20202) “Using adaptive management for marine developments.
 Guidance for marine developers”, which states that